How to Make Dandelion Root Coffee: 3 Different Ways

 As someone who loves, loves their morning cup of coffee, the idea of making coffee from dandelion roots sounded pretty sketchy at first.
 How good could it really be?

-But after trying many ways to cut back on caffeine from decaf (blech!)to herbal teas (good, but doesn’t hit the spot), I was willing to examine the idea of dandelion coffee again.
+But after trying many ways to cut back on caffeine from decaf (blech!) to herbal teas, I was willing to examine the idea of dandelion coffee again.
 Besides, I had a yard full of dandelions.

 The great thing about this coffee substitute is that it tastes almost like the real thing.
 Plus your liver will thank you for the detoxifying benefits of healing dandelion root.
 Learning how to make dandelion root coffee from scratch is fairly simple.
 The trickiest and most time-consuming part is digging up the roots.

-If you don’t have dandelions handy, you can always buy roasted dandelion root online (Mountain Rose Herbs and Traditional Medicinals are two such companies).
+If you don’t have dandelions handy, you can always buy roasted dandelion root online (Mountain Rose Herbs and Traditional Medicinals are two such companies), or at your local health store.

 If you’re blessed (or cursed, depending on your outlook) with an abundance of dandelions in your yard, we’ll go over how you can forage, roast, and brew your very own homemade dandelion coffee.
 We’ll also cover three different ways on how to make dandelion root coffee: decoction, using a coffee press, and using a tea ball.